 If you’ve found an apprenticeship within a company that particularly interests you then you can approach the employer directly.
 Before you contact them, it’s a good idea to check the company’s website as answers to the most common questions might be there.
 Remember that you’ll be contacting the company as a potential employee so act professionally – first impressions are important.

 If you’ve got a job, why not ask your employer if they’d consider taking you on as an apprentice?
-Point them to the employers’ section of the NAS website for more information.
+Point them to the employers’ section of the government website for more information.